dhis2/training-docs/content/design_for_data_use/lg_indicators.md

 Search for District population, you want children aged 6-12 years.

 With this information selected, save the indicator.
-Note to the participants that you won't be able to use the indicator until the analytics process is run.
+Note that you won't be able to use the indicator until the analytics process is run.

-#### STOP - Perform Exercise 2

-### Create an indicator using an attribute
+## Exercise 3 - Create an indicator using an attribute

 Next, let us create the indicator for BCG Coverage <1 (%).
 This indicator has a couple unique propoerties